-Prerequisites: Students wishing to be admitted to FREN3030 without having previously completed FREN2002.
-French II.2 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard.
+Prerequisites: Students wishing to be admitted to FREN3030 without having previously completed

+FREN2002.
+French II.2 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained

 FREN3118.
 French in France (3 credits)